Mobile couple celebrates St. Patrick’s Day by getting married at Irish pub

 MOBILE, ALA.
 (WKRG) — One Mobile couple found a very unique way to celebrate St. Patrick’s Day — by getting married at a local Irish pub.

-David and Rena Lucas exchanged vows today on O’Daly’s Irish Pub, which they say is like their second home.
+David and Rena Lucas exchanged vows Wednesday at O’Daly’s Irish Pub, which they say is like their second home.
 The pub decorated to celebrate Irish culture.

 David says he is part Irish, but getting married at O’Daly’s was more about the atmosphere.